Apress/programming-with-64-bit-ARM-assembly-language/errata.md

 On **page 14** [technical accuracy]:

-The caption for Figure 1-3 is ìInstruction format for data processing instructionsî And the text discusses bits in ARM instructions.
+The caption for Figure 1-3 is ‚ÄúInstruction format for data processing instructions‚Äù And the text discusses bits in ARM instructions.
 But the figure shows command line instructions for compiling and running a program.
+]

+***

+On **page 110** [code, technical accuracy]:

+In the line:

+label: .byte 74, 0112, 0b00101010, 0x4A, 0X4a, 'J', 'H' +2

+The binary value should read 0b01001010.
 ]

 ***